Here are the last 10 stations worked (HF with 100W)

 1980 - Moved from Connecticut to Maryland to work at the Voice of America in Washington,DC, retiring in 2008.

 1982 - Involved in Beta test of the TAPR Packet Radio TNC.
 With W3IWI (now K3IO), made one of the first Packet radio repeater contacts with other Packet Radio pioneers in the Washington, DC area..
 In 1985, was instrumental in persuading the west coast inventors of NETROM packet node software to allow for it's installation in the first East Coast node (UMD) at the University of MD, with a KU-band wormhole Packet Radio link to California.
 In the 1980's was sysop for numerous NETROM packet nodes in the Mid-Atlantic states.
 Created and distributed maps of the radio packet node network links throughout the USA.
 Started chasing HF DX seriously again in the 1990's, always with 100W or less.

-1994 - Joined the PVRC (Potomac Valley Radio Club) and have won multiple Division and section awards running low power in the annual ARRL Sweepstakes as well as section awards in a number of other ARRL & CQ 160 Meter contests.
+1994 - Joined the PVRC (Potomac Valley Radio Club) and have won multiple Atlantic Division and Maryland/DC section awards running low power in the annual ARRL Sweepstakes as well as section awards in a number of other ARRL & CQ 160 Meter contests.
 I've been in the 6 Meter chair at multi-op K8GP June and Sept.
 VHF contests since '94.
-Have been operating at the 160M position at multi-multi superstation W3LPL in ARRL & CQ DX contests since 1995.
+For almost 20 years, operated at the 160M position at multi-multi superstation W3LPL in ARRL & CQ DX contests.

 2008 - In December, I retired from the Voice of America as senior VOA Technical Support Telecommunications Manager.
-Wife Phyllis (K1WSN) and I moved from our old Glenn Dale, MD QTH to our new home in Amissville, VA to be closer to son Andy (K1RA) his wife Amy (KZ1AMY) and little granddaughter Anna, no call yet :-).
+Wife Phyllis (K1WSN) and I moved from our old Glenn Dale, MD QTH to our new home in Amissville, VA to be closer to son Andy (K1RA) his wife Amy (KZ1AMY) and granddaughter Anna, no call yet :-).

 2009 - Received a fully loaded Elecraft K3 tranceiver from XYL Phyllis (K1WSN).
 I'm really enjoying retirement with this great radio.

-2012 - In the first4 years at our new VA QTH I have worked 287 DXCC countries, all with 100 Watts or less, the first 265 of them with only wire antennas.
+2014 - In the first 5 years at our new VA QTH I have worked 301 DXCC countries, all with 100 Watts or less, the first 265 of them with only wire antennas.
 I'm now using a small 3 elment triband yagi at 77 ft for 10, 15 & 20 Meters.